 Make sure that your device settings are turned up.
 Check your volume on whichever device you’re using as the output to the headphones and make sure it’s not too low.
 If you are monitoring the output from a mixer and your headphones sound low, make sure all the levels on your audio settings are turned up.

 This is maybe stating the obvious, but check the volume knob on your headphones and make sure it’s turned up.
 If you don’t have a headphone volume control, turn the headphone all the way up in whatever device you’re using (phone, computer etc).

 Sometimes volume controls can get dust or dirt in them, making it hard to push down the volume.
 Try moving the control up and down a few times to loosen any dust particles that might be in there.

-The only downside to having your sound volume set to maximum is that it can affect the sound quality.
+The only downside to max volume is that it can affect the sound quality.
 This is why you should be using your volume control to find the sweet spot between sound quality and volume.

-4. Try a different pair of headphones or earbuds
+4. Try a different pair of earbuds or headphones

 5. Check your ear fit